Welcome to Literary Innovations!

 Tips for getting kids to read:

 1. DON'T NAG - no one likes to be constantly told the same thing over and over.
 It's a turn off. :(

 2. Provide opportunities - take trips to libraries and book stores; encourage book fairs and literary events

 I have two children, both girls.
-My oldest is starting 10th grade this year and my youngest is a newly minted 6th grader.
+My oldest is a sophomore in college and my youngest is a sophomore in High School.
 My husband is a math and science teacher, although not in this district.
 I majored in both Psychology and Education and went on to receive my Master's Degree in Reading.
 I am a certified Reading Specialist.
 I truly love teaching and seeing students appreciate their abilities is the highlight of my year!